DonczewLab/SLAM-Seq_Analysis/README.md

 + Comparing samples using 1-TC vs. 2-TC thresholds
 + Producing summary metrics and mutation contexts
 + Running in a reproducible and modular HPC environment
-+ Supports optional spike-in controls (e.g., *S. pombe*) to facilitate normalization across samples or conditions.
++ Supports optional spike-in controls (e.g., *S. pombe*) to facilitate normalization.

 Starting from raw paired-end FASTQs, it provides all necessary intermediate and final outputs, from filtered BAMs to mutation summaries and log diagnostics.